odhran-kainos/blog/post/23 - Scala Vector operations aren't "Effectively Constant" time.md

 If we think there's a better approach for analyzing algorithm performance, we should rigorously define it so it can be properly discussed, and ensure we have satisfactory answers to all the holes described above.
-Until then, we should toe the line and accept that Scala's Vector operations are all `O(log(n))`, and their execution time is logarithmic in the number of items involved.
+Until then, we should toe the line and accept that Scala's Vector operations are all `O(log(n))`: their execution time is logarithmic in the number of items involved.